 The new coronavirus Did Covid-19 hit you personally?

 I think like almost everyone else, this pandemic has disrupted my life.
-Working from home, being quarantined and most importantly being a resident of Seattle.
-The whole experience has broken down some of the walls between my personal and professional life.
+Working from home, being quarantined and most importantly being a Seattle resident.
+The whole experience broke down some of the walls between my personal and professional life.

 Many people are experiencing it.
 I know that many scientists at the university have volunteered to process clinical samples that arrive in the laboratory.
 This is not their daily job.
 People have moved their jobs.
 I haven't been close to the infection itself, but I feel it around me.

-The evidence paper states that the safety study lasts 14 months.
+The test document states that the safety study lasts 14 months.
 Why so long?
 Don't we need an answer first?

-I've heard they may have a clear safety indication by the third month.
-If the safety data is clear by the third month and the coronavirus continues to be the problem, I expect phase 2 studies to start soon.
+I heard they may have a clear safety indication by the third month.
+If the safety data is clear within the third month and the coronavirus continues to be the problem, I expect phase 2 studies to start soon.
 But these clinical trials cannot be accelerated that much.
 This is already the fastest vaccine candidate that has ever entered humans.

 Do you think there is a chance that the vaccine will protect you?